rperezdattari/Interactive-Learning-with-Corrective-Feedback-for-Policies-based-on-Deep-Neural-Networks/README.md

 The D-COACH algorithm is designed to work with problems of continuous actions spaces.
 Given that the Cartpole environment of gym was designed to work with discret action spaces, a modified continuous version of this environment is used.

 This code has been tested in `Ubuntu 16.04` and `python >= 3.5`.

+## Troubleshooting

+If you run into problems of any kind, don't hesitate to [open an issue](https://github.com/rperezdattari/Interactive-Learning-with-Corrective-Feedback-for-Policies-based-on-Deep-Neural-Networks/issues) on this repository.
+It is quite possible that you have run into some bug we are not aware of.